ArtHitParade

 In this seminal address, Coubertin's vision is universal.
 The most developed nations will help the others.
 It is a matter of practicing sports in common between athletes of all nations with a search for the individual excellence, but not yet of international competition or rewards.

-The autograph draft of this Coubertin thesis, largely modified by the author in the preparation phase, is estimated $ 700K for sale by Sotheby's in New York on December 18, lot 173.
+The autograph draft of this Coubertin thesis, largely modified by the author in the preparation phase, was sold for

 Very remarkably, despite necessarily different visions of his international interlocutors, it is Coubertin himself who will concretize his concept.
 A January 1894 autograph document defining the stadium and sports passed at Goldin Auctions on October 29, 2016.
 In June 1894, Pierre de Coubertin creates the International Olympic Committee.